hoangKnLai/vscode-ipython/README.md

 Key features tagged with `IPython`:
 - Configurations to control the startup of an IPython console
-- On an active IPython console, added commands to:
+- On an active IPython console, added commands to run Python code interactively
-    - Run a file
-    - Run selection(s) of code
-    - Run a cell block defined by standard (`# %%`) tag
+    - E.g. Run a file, selection(s) of code, cell block, etc.

 ![feature X](md_img/vscode-ipython.png)